turingschool/backend-curriculum-site/readme.md

 The `navigation.html` file is where you will find the sidebar for the site.

-The `today.html` file is where you will find the basic html page for today, and each file for today will live within the `today` directory.
+The `today.html` file is where you will find the basic html page for today, and each file for the specific day will live within the `today` directory.